rjkviegas/skills-workshops/practicals/object_oriented_design/dependency_injection.md

 ## Exercise 3

-Amend `SayHelloToMyLittleFriend` to be testable in isolation, then write the tests for it.
+Amend `SayHello` to be testable in isolation, then write the tests for it.

 ```ruby
 class EmailClient